 But that’s a bit of a cheap answer.

-Here are some thoughts on the matter from some former unfaithful spouses:
+Here are some thoughts on “What Were You Thinking?” from some former unfaithful spouses:

 “I certainly wasn’t thinking clearly.
 I certainly wasn’t thinking ahead.
 I was living moment to moment, like a drug addict just looking for my next fix, never caring what was around the corner, or down the road, or, quite honestly, about anyone but myself.”